kboroz/Causal_Inference_and_ML/Week07 Project Session/README.md

   -**!!!
 CHOOSE YOUR PROJECT TITLE !!!**

-  -Literature review: add some papers, books, or similar sources
+  -Make a small literature review i.e. add some papers, books, or similar sources

   -Upload your dataset or provide a link to it